 News and events

-The 4th CEPET Annual Conference will be held on November 7-8, 2019, at the MGSM Executive Hotel and Conference Centre, Macquarie University.
-Sessions include:
+The 4th CEPET Annual Conference was held on November 7-8, 2019, at the MGSM Executive Hotel and Conference Centre, Macquarie University.
+Sessions included:

 - Development and maintenance of elite performance in sport

 - Training in communities of practice

 - Artificial intelligence in Human expertise and training

 2019 Annual Workshop - Attention and Distraction in Expertise

 The Centre for Elite Performance, Expertise, and Training (CEPET) hosted its third annual research workshop on April 29, 2019, with nine invited special guest presentations from a range of disciplines.
 This year's workshop focused on the theme of ‘Attention and Distraction in Expertise’ with three sessions:

 - Attention and Distraction in Professional Contexts

 - Attention and Distraction in Every Day Contexts